SirDoggyJvla/Location-Identifier-Framework/README.md

 - [Use the Fix Coordinates template](https://github.com/Arendameth/Location-Identifier-Framework/issues/new?template=fix_location.yml)

 ---
 ## 🔧 Current Tasks

 - **Fix the B41 Vanilla Locations List**
   Currently, both B41 and B42 reference the same location data.
 This is not ideal:
-  - Some locations in B42 don't exist in B41.
+  - Some vanilla locations in B42 don't exist in B41.
-  - B41 vanilla location coordinates need to be double-checked for accuracy.
+  - B41 and B42 vanilla location coordinates need to be double-checked for accuracy.

 If you'd like to contribute:
 1. **Fork** the repository
 2. **Create a branch** for your fixes or additions
 3. Update the appropriate `.lua` location files